Maier964/CTF/HTB/Previse/Readme.md

 Played around the server and with the help of SQL creds we got the user hash...
 Unfortunately, I feel it will pe kinda hard for us to crack it.. :
 *  \$1\$🧂llol$DQpmdvnb7EeuO6UaqRItf.

 One thing which induced me in error was the salt emoji...
 I thought it was some kind of indication that the "llol$" part is actually just salt and I wasted some time with hashcat on this..
-I'm not good enough yet it seems...
-FUCK!!!!
 Anyhow, we cracked the password : ilovecody112235! (after 10 mins)

 ## 3. Privesc